 "There is nothing like a good solid blues rhythm coupled with an amazing female voice that understands the true sound of the blues.
 Michele D’Amour and the Love Dealers have definitely learned those lessons, and turn in a worthy performance on this set of solid tunes that should be a case study for anyone interested in studying the art of the blues.
 They understand that there are different grooves for great blues music, and they have mastered all of those styles... they bring an authenticity to their sound not normally heard by today’s modern blues bands."

 - LA Music Critic

 Dubbed "the poetess of the blues," Michele D'Amour* was steeped in music in the womb and has maintained her love of the blues genre throughout her life, bolstered by her father's extensive record collection.
 At the tender age of six, inspired by a now-forgotten incident, the precocious youngster penned her first song, "My Mom is So Mean."
 Growing up in rainy Seattle in such circumstances with two older sisters to boot, the blues gave Michele an outlet for transcending life's trials and helping others as well.

-The 2015 CD, Ante Up, features twelve original songs penned by Michele.
+The band's 2015 CD, Ante Up, features twelve original songs penned by Michele.
 Those tracks were developed and road-tested in 2014 as the group played various festivals and venues, and recorded in the fall of 2014.

-2017's album, Lost Nights at the Leopard Lounge, includes twelve new original tunes, including two that Michele co-wrote with Cory Wilds.
+2017's album, Lost Nights at the Leopard Lounge, introduced twelve new original tunes, including two that Michele co-wrote with Cory Wilds.
 It debuted week of June 24, 2017 on the Roots Music Report at #46 for Blues, #20 in Contemporary Blues, and #1 for Washington State.